Skip to main content

 info

-• After expanding the volume size, use file system-related commands to expand the file system size.
+• After expanding the volume size, use appropriate commands to extend the file system.

-ᄂ Start expanding the file system after the volume status changes to Extending.
+- You can begin extending the file system once the volume status changes to Extending.

-ᄂ For root volumes, terminate (stop) the instance and then unshelve (start) the instance.
+- For root volumes: Shelve and then unshelve the instance.

-ᄂ For additional volumes, detach the volume and then attach the volume.
+- For additional volumes: Detach and then reattach the volume.

 1. Go to KakaoCloud Console > Beyond Compute Service > GPU.

-2. Click the Volume menu, then select the [More] icon > Modify volume.
+2. In the Volume menu, click the [More] icon next to the volume and select Edit volume.

 Attach volume

-A newly created volume is in the Available state and is not attached to any instance.
-To use the volume properly, attach the volume to an instance through the console and follow the OS-specific guide to connect the volume as a device.
+Newly created volumes are in the Available state, not attached to any instance.
+To use a volume properly, you must attach it to an instance via the console and connect it as a device according to the OS-specific guide.

-3. Enter the required information and click the [Save] button.
+3. In the Attach volume popup window, enter the required information and click the [Save] button.

 Attach volume on Linux

-In a Linux environment, access the instance via SSH to set up the file system and mount point.
-For details, please refer to Connect to Linux instance.
+In a Linux environment, access the instance via SSH and configure the file system and mount point.
+For detailed instructions, refer to Connect to Linux instance.

-1. Use the lsblk command to check whether the volume connected from the console is properly connected as a device.
+1. Use the lsblk command to check whether the volume is correctly connected as a device.

 lsblk command (check device connection)